Ernie Irvan: Early Winston Cup

 In 1982, Irvan left California with $700 in his pocket and everything he owned loaded into his pickup truck and a homemade trailer, and he headed east to North Carolina.
 Worried about running out of money, Irvan stopped in Las Vegas and managed to leave with an additional $200.

-Irvan supported himself in Charlotte, North Carolina by welding grandstand seats at Charlotte Motor Speedway, unloaded Ken Schrader's moving van, built racecars, and other odd jobs.
+Irvan supported himself in Charlotte, North Carolina by welding grandstand seats at Charlotte Motor Speedway, unloading Ken Schrader's moving van, building racecars, and other odd jobs.
 During that time, he won nine races driving in the late model series at Concord Speedway.
 Driving a Firebird, Irvan won two races his first year and seven races the next year.

 Irvan met car-builder Marc Reno and they became partners in their racing ventures.
-Before long, Irvan made his Winston Cup debut, on September 13, 1987 at Richmond Fairgrounds Raceway driving the No. 56 Chevrolet Monte Carlo.
+Before long, Irvan made his Winston Cup debut, on September 13, 1987, at Richmond Fairgrounds Raceway driving the No. 56 Chevrolet Monte Carlo.
 The car, built and prepared by Irvan and Reno, was sponsored by Dale Earnhardt Chevrolet.
-Irvan qualified 20th but was sidelined after 35 laps after the car's engine overheated.
+Irvan qualified twentieth but was sidelined after 35 laps after the car's engine overheated.
 He finished 29th and won $860.
-Since he earned so little money, Irvan was spotted by long-time owner and driver D.K.
-Ulrich.
-Irvan made three starts in Ulrich's No. 6 car, finishing 15th at Martinsville, 22nd at North Wilkesboro Speedway, and 19th at Riverside.
+Irvan was noticed by long-time owner and driver D.K.
+Ulrich and made three additional starts in Ulrich's No. 6 car, finishing fifteenth at Martinsville, 22nd at North Wilkesboro Speedway, and 19th at Riverside.
 In October, Irvan drove the No. 56, again sponsored by Dale Earnhardt, in his first Winston Cup start at Charlotte, starting 36th, leading lap 128, and finishing eighth.

 In 1988, Irvan made a bid for NASCAR Rookie of the Year, driving Ulrich's No. 2 Kroger Chevrolets and Pontiacs.
-Irvan competed in 25 of the 29 Winston Cup Series events, losing rookie-of-the-year honors to Ken Bouchard by three points (242-239) in the closest battle in Winston Cup history.
+Irvan competed in 25 of the 29 Winston Cup Series events, losing rookie-of-the-year honors to Ken Bouchard by three points (242–239) in the closest battle in Winston Cup history.
 Irvan's best finish of the year was 11th at Martinsville in September.
 He finished 26th in the final points standings with winnings for the year totaling $96,370.
 In 1989 Irvan started all 29 races in his first full year in the Winston Cup Series behind the wheel of Ulrich's U.S. Racing Pontiac.
 Irvan started 25th at Bristol in April and caught leader Mark Martin after 38 laps.
 Irvan went on to lead 56 laps before being sidelined in an accident on lap 167.
-Irvan's sixth-place finish at Martinsville in September gave him his best of four top-10 finishes for the year.
+Irvan's sixth-place finish at Martinsville in September gave him his best of four top-ten finishes for the year.
 Irvan finished 22nd in the final standings for the year with winnings totaling $155,239.